dmarx/obsidian_vault/Parallel Transport.md

 ### Properties and Significance

-- **Path Dependence:** Unlike in [[Euclidean space]], parallel transport on a curved manifold is generally path-dependent.
+- **Path Dependence:** Unlike in [[Euclidean Space]], parallel transport on a curved manifold is generally path-dependent.
 That is, the result of transporting a vector from one point to another may depend on the path taken between the points.
 This path dependence is a manifestation of the manifold's curvature.

 - **[[Geodesics]]:** Geodesics, the generalization of straight lines to curved manifolds, can be characterized as curves along which the tangent vector is parallel transported along itself.
 This means that if $\gamma(t)$ is a geodesic, then $\nabla_{\dot{\gamma}(t)} \dot{\gamma} = 0$.